Faithkanyuki/cema-health-system/README.md

 API Key (For Secure Access)

 The API requires an API key in the request header (X-API-Key).
 The default key is admin

+Running with Docker
+If you prefer to run the application with Docker:

+docker-compose build
+Run the Application
+docker-compose up
+This will start the application and map port 5000.